 weakness, tiredness, drowsiness

 fast heart beat

 passing less urine than normal.

 You may be dehydrated because you are losing too much water.

-If you feel light-headed or dizzy after taking your first dose of ACCURETIC, or when your dose is increased, tell your doctor
+Tell your doctor immediately if you feel light-headed or dizzy after taking your first dose of Accuretic, or when your dose

-If you plan to have surgery that needs a general anaesthetic, tell your doctor or dentist that you are taking ACCURETIC.
+If you are going to have surgery that needs a general anaesthetic, tell your doctor or dentist that you are taking Accuretic.

 Your blood pressure may drop suddenly.

 If you become pregnant while taking Accuretic, tell your doctor immediately.